LeonardoESousa/LeoX/README.md

     - Once this is done, copy the spectra to a folder and inside this folder run the `lx` command.
 Choose option 5.
 Follow the instructions to set the calculation parameters, exemplified below.
     <img width="628" alt="LeoX4" src="https://user-images.githubusercontent.com/94139072/144785795-70dec39b-c63d-41a7-9613-fcf4cd1c244f.png">

+    - The correction for short distances takes into account the transition dipole moment of the donor molecule, extracted directly from the Gaussian log.
+Details can be obtained in the indicated published paper.
     - A file called `ld.lx` will be generated with all the information.
     <img width="666" alt="LeoX5" src="https://user-images.githubusercontent.com/94139072/144785882-f4c61243-3680-460b-ba2c-1962337df560.png">